travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

 __Ubuntu 16.04 as Host operating system__

-To have the Docker daemon listening to the private IP address, please open `/etc/docker/daemon.json`.
-In there, please configure `hosts` like this:
+To have the Docker daemon listening to the private IP address, edit `/etc/docker/daemon.json` and add the machine's private IP address incl. the Docker API port (in this example it's `172.31.7.199:4232`):

 ```json
 {